Ulvi Bajarani: Academic career

 He is graduated from the 126th middle school named after Tarlan Heybatov in 2012.
-In the same year, he applied to the Pharmacy phaculty in the baccalaureate of Azerbaijan Medical University named after Nariman Narimanov and graduated from there in 2016.
+In the same year, he applied to the Pharmacy faculty in the baccalaureate of Azerbaijan Medical University named after Nariman Narimanov and graduated from there in 2016.
 He applied to the Master of Science program in Information Technology at University of Texas Rio Grande Valley in 2019 and graduated from there in 2021.